-AAAP Addictions and their Treatment course, offered in conjunction with AAAP 28th Annual Meeting, will be held December 5-7, 2017 at Rancho Bernardo Inn in San Diego, CA.
+AAAP’s Addictions and their Treatment course, offered in conjunction with AAAP Annual Meeting.

-The American Board of Psychiatry and Neurology has reviewed AAAP’s 2017 Addictions and Their Treatment course and has approved this program as part of a comprehensive self-assessment program, which is mandated by the ABMS as a necessary component of Maintenance of Certification.
+The American Board of Psychiatry and Neurology has reviewed AAAP’s 2019 Addictions and Their Treatment course and has approved this program as part of a comprehensive self-assessment program, which is mandated by the ABMS as a necessary component of maintenance of certification.
 This activity awards 20 Self-Assessment Category 1 CME Credits.

 - Describe new advances in the pharmacotherapy and psychotherapy of alcohol, cocaine, opioid and nicotine addictive disorders.